ayastreb/bandwidth-hero/README.md

 ![Bandwidth Hero](https://raw.githubusercontent.com/ayastreb/bandwidth-hero/master/src/assets/logo.png)

-Bandwidth Hero is a Chrome extension which compresses images on the page to save data.
+Bandwidth Hero is a browser (Chrome/Firefox) extension which compresses images on the page to save data.

-It uses [compression proxy](https://github.com/ayastreb/bandwidth-hero-proxy) to convert all images to greyscale [WebP](https://developers.google.com/speed/webp/) images.
+It uses [compression proxy](https://github.com/ayastreb/bandwidth-hero-proxy) to convert all images to greyscale [WebP](https://developers.google.com/speed/webp/) or JPEG images.

 ## How It Works?